vikchupak/DevOps/Linux/Security/passwd.md

 passwd username
 ```

+# But it is not secure if I can change another user password?

 Yes, allowing any user to change another user's password can pose significant security risks.
 However, there are built-in mechanisms in Linux to ensure that only authorized users (usually system administrators) can change passwords for other users.
 Here's how Linux handles this, along with ways to maintain security:

 ### Key Points on Password Security in Linux